ielab/cikm2021-website/cfp/faq.md

 # Submission FAQ

+Q: <a href="#faq-10" id="faq-10" class="anchor">When should authors of accepted submissions expect to receive e-mails from ACM about copyright forms and camera ready instructions?</a>

+A: Monday, 16th August.

+---

 Q: <a href="#faq-0" id="faq-0" class="anchor">When should full papers be submitted?</a>

 A: Authors must submit a complete abstract by the abstract deadline (19 May anywhere in the world).
 All placeholder abstracts will be deleted and authors will not be able to submit a paper.